pymc-devs/pymc-examples/examples/case_studies/reliability_and_calibrated_prediction.myst.md

 ### Applying the Same Procedure on the Bayesian Posterior

 We'll use the posterior predictive distribution of the uniformative model.
 We show here how to derive the uncertainty in the estimates of the 95% prediction interval for the number of failures in a time interval.
+As we saw above the MLE alternative to this procedure is to generate a predictive distribution from bootstrap sampling.
+The bootstrap procedure tends to agree with the plug-in procedure using the MLE estimates and lacks the flexibility of specifying prior information.

 ```{code-cell} ipython3
 def PI_failures(joint_draws, lp, up, n_at_risk):